antropoteuthis/finalproject/README.md

 ### Perspective

-In this project the user has total control on the perspective of observation over the hyperspatial multidimensional morphospace, being abl to rotate it to show any 2 variables at a time.
+In this project the user has total control on the perspective of observation over the hyperspatial multidimensional morphospace, being able to rotate it to show any 2 variables at a time.

 ## Assessment